Full width project banner image

 • Draft sale contract.

-• Understand the sale process.
+• Understanding the developer's sale process.

 • Schedule of finishes.